eriksonJAguiar/godiffpriv/README.md

-# godiffpriv
+# The package godiffpriv
-A golang module for differential privacy
+### It is golang module for help developer using differential privacy in your golang projects